emoilanen/emoilanen/README.md

 👋 Hello!

-I’m Elisa, software developer student at South-Eastern Finland University of Applied Sciences (xamk).
+I’m Elisa and I like to learn new things.
+I graduated from South-Eastern Finland University of Applied Sciences (xamk) as an software developer in 2022.

-If you want contact me, send email: elikatamo@gmail.com
+If you would like to contact me, please email: elikatamo@gmail.com